In This Post: Learn how to increase your deck’s lifespan for 5-10 years while saving hundreds of dollars!

-To ensure that you do not damage the wood on your deck, use a 60-150 grit sandpaper.
-Sand down all parts of the railings, and exterior of your deck.
-Since the floor of the deck will be replaced, you do not need to sand it.
+To ensure that you do not damage the wood on your deck, use 60-150 grit sandpaper.
+Sand down all parts of the railings and exterior of your deck.
+Since you will replace the floor of the deck, you do not need to sand it.
 Make sure you wear a mask and goggles for this part!

 Paint the Exterior/Railings of the Deck

 After the wood is sanded down, you should paint your exterior.
-Make sure you have an exterior paint or stain that is either one coat, or has a primer and stain in one (it will save you a lot of time and energy).
+Ensure you have an exterior paint or stain that is either one coat or has a primer and stain in one (it will save you a lot of time and energy).

 I did not have to worry about paint falling on the deck boards below, as I was going to end up replacing them.
-You will also appreciate painting the railings first, because it will be dry by the time you have the floor boards removed!
+You will also appreciate painting the railings first because they will be dry by the time you have the floorboards removed!
 So, if you need to, you will be able to touch up parts of the deck later on!